Policy Pros

 Several UK statutes impose direct or indirect obligations on employers to maintain specific written policies.
 While no single piece of legislation provides a complete list, the combined effect of the following laws means certain policies are essential:

-Under the Employment Rights Act 1996: All employees are entitled to a written statement of employment particulars from day one of employment.
 This must include details of pay, hours, holiday entitlement, notice periods, disciplinary and grievance procedures, and pension arrangements.
-In practice, this means every employer must have documented disciplinary and grievance procedures at a minimum.
+In practice, every employer must have documented disciplinary and grievance procedures at a minimum.

-Under the Health and Safety at Work Act 1974: Any employer with five or more employees must have a written health and safety policy.
 This must include a general statement of intent, the organisation and arrangements for carrying out that policy, and details of specific risk assessments required by the Management of Health and Safety at Work Regulations 1999.

-Under the Equality Act 2010: While the Act does not explicitly mandate a written equal opportunities policy, employers who lack one face significant difficulty defending discrimination claims.
-The Equality and Human Rights Commission (EHRC) recommends that all employers have a written policy covering their commitment to equality and the steps they take to prevent discrimination and harassment.
+The Equality and Human Rights Commission (EHRC) recommends that all employers have a written policy covering their commitment to equality and the steps they take to prevent discrimination, harassment, and victimisation.

-Under the UK GDPR and Data Protection Act 2018: Organisations that process personal data — which includes virtually every employer — must have appropriate policies and procedures in place to demonstrate compliance with data protection principles.
-The Information Commissioner's Office (ICO) expects to see documented data protection policies, privacy notices for employees, and data breach response procedures.
+Under the UK GDPR and Data Protection Act 2018: Organisations that process personal data, which includes virtually every employer, must have appropriate policies and procedures in place to demonstrate compliance with data protection principles.

 Under the Bribery Act 2010: Commercial organisations must have "adequate procedures" in place to prevent bribery.
 The Ministry of Justice guidance makes clear that a written anti-bribery policy, supported by risk assessments and training, is central to establishing this defence.